LFP75/Project/README.md

-This is my first project creating an entire web page from scratch (from a design proided).
+This is my first project creating an entire web page from scratch (from a design provided).

 Links for images used: